 In some scenarios, you may have external judges or reviewers outside of your workspace that would review data that is being collected through a webform or application form.
 For these scenarios, you can create a review portal, which will exist on its own URL and be accessible by designated external users.
 These users will have a different role than other members and administrators of your workspace, and you will be able to control which applications they can review using the Assignments feature.

 While webforms and application forms may suffice for simpler processes, there are instances where you may wish to collect multiple stages of information from your applicants, including supporting documentation from other individuals as well, such as recommenders.
 In these situations, a submission portal must be created.
 When an applicant accesses a submission portal, they will be able to see different stages of a the process and status updates for each.
 An example may be a grant application, where an organization might submit not only the grant application itself but supporting financial documentation, budgets, and letters of support from others.

-Once you have created a Submission Portal, one feature you may want to utilize is the Recommendation Portal.
+Once you have created a Submission Portal, a feature you may want to utilize is Requests.
 Through this feature, your applicants can request supporting documentation from third parties, such as letters of recommendation for a scholarship or letters of support for a grant.
-Zengine will send an email to the recommender, who will access a unique URL that is webhooked back to the original application.
+Zengine will send an email to the recommender, who will access a unique URL that is linked back to the original application.
 The process allows anonymous information collected about an application to be attached to their application package.
-Read more about Recommendations here.